premchander-revature/interviewquestions/Collection_IS/Collections.md

 ---

-35. How will you create a Readonly List, Set, Map in Java?
+31. How will you create a Readonly List, Set, Map in Java?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-We can use Collections.unModifiableList() method to create read-only List, Collections.unmodifiableSet() for creating read-only Set like read-only HashSet and similarly creating a read-only Map in Java.
+We can use `Collections.unModifiableList()` method to create read-only List,`Collections.unmodifiableSe()`for creating read-only Set like read-only HashSet and similarly creating a read-only Map in Java.

 </blockquote>
 </details>

 ---

-36. When to use Queues and stack?
+32. When to use Queues and stack?
 What is the possible use case?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)